Table of Contents

 - Integration of identity checks with on-chain smart contracts while maintaining user privacy.

-Before we get to this more efficient future, however, there are a few more immediate use cases that could be established on the blockchain.
+Before we get to this more efficient future, it is crucial to establish a foundation with immediate use cases on the blockchain.
 In the near future, we’ll be exploring opportunities in:

 As blockchain technology becomes more mainstream, and on-chain activities start to replace the equivalent off-chain activities, the blockchain with the most advanced, secure and usable identity pillar will be the one that is most attractive to the world.